 Projects, Research & Commissions

-Andrew Lacey collaborates with museums, universities, scientific institutions, contemporary art collectors and other like-minded artists, academics, writers and poets on a variety of exciting and ambitious projects – the three main areas of activity being art practice/commissions, research and education:
+Andrew Lacey collaborates with museums, universities, scientific institutions, private art collectors, curators and other like-minded artists, writers and poets on a variety of exciting, ambitious projects – the main areas of activity being contemporary art practice, academic research, sculptural analysis including reconstruction, education and broadcasting:

-- Research - Consultancy in sculptural research and reconstruction analysis for museums, educational, institutions, publications and art/archaeology TV documentaries.
+Research & Reconstruction - Consultancy in sculptural research and reconstruction analysis for museums, educational, institutions, publications and art/archaeology TV documentaries.
 Museum services include: Didactics for bronze sculpture in all periods, Replicas and reconstruction, Technical reports on bronze sculpture, X-ray and neutron scan analysis.

-- Education - Public speaking engagements, lecturing and studio-based courses, which have included; Contemporary Techniques of Bronze Cast Sculpture and, for curators and conservators, The Interpretation of Archaeological Relics and The Making of High Renaissance Masterpieces.
+Education & Broadcasting - Public speaking engagements, lecturing and studio-based courses have included; Contemporary Techniques of Bronze Cast Sculpture and, for curators and conservators, The Interpretation of Archaeological Relics and The Making of High Renaissance Masterpieces.
 Andrew is part of a visiting lecturer programme at Cambridge University and UCL.
+He has also appeared on TV documentaries including New Secrets of the Terracotta Warriors and Time Team.

 Enjoy browsing a selection of highlights below.
 We encourage you to subscribe to our mailing list, if you would like to be kept informed of forthcoming projects, events and exhibitions.
-Or please get in touch via the Contact Page, if you'd like to enquire about working with the artist.
+Or please get in touch via the Contact Page, if you'd like to enquire about working with Andrew.

 “Bronze making and working is a practice of great antiquity which is constantly being remade and reworked.
 So it has a fascinating relation with its own histories.
 Andrew Lacey is a master bronze artist who is never forgetful of the legacies and after-effects of that lengthy and complex tradition...